 Anyone offering frugality tips will tell you to stop buying pricey cups of coffee from the coffeeshop.
 For this extreme frugality tip, however, I’m recommending kicking your coffee habit altogether.

 Coffee is expensive, even at the grocery store.
 So is soda pop, tea and juice.
-None of these items should be on your frugal grocery list; drink water from the tap instead.
+None of these items should be on your frugal grocery list.
+One of the best extreme budgeting tips is to forego all coffee, soda, tea and juice and simply drink water from the tap instead.